1. Introduction to the collaborative professional learning bursary

 6. Digital asset requirement

-To promote teaching as a profession, each bursary recipient must create a digital asset showcasing their activity or the outcome of their activity.
+To promote teaching as a profession, each bursary recipient must create a digital asset demonstrating their activity and the impact on teachers’ professional learning.
 These digital assets can take the form of:

-- a number of photographs showcasing the professional learning activities in action,
+- a number of photographs/videos showcasing the professional learning activities in action,

 - a poster,

-- a digital artefact (e.g., a T-REX byte or a Padlet),
+- a digital artefact (for example, a T-REX byte or a Padlet),

-- a video reflection (e.g., an audio or video reflection on how the school benefited from the bursary).
+- a video reflection (for example, an audio or video reflection on how the teachers involved benefited from the bursary).

-These digital assets must be shared with us before July 2025.
+These digital assets must be shared with us by 6pm on Friday, 15 May 2026.

-They will be collated, developed, and used to promote the teaching profession among teachers and the wider public.
+They will be collated, developed, and used to promote the teaching profession.

 The digital assets may be placed on our website and social media channel in order to promote professional collaboration and to showcase the teaching profession more broadly.